-Students can scan in documents and attach to the online DSS registration form, or email them to firstname.lastname@example.org or you can give a photocopy of your documents with evidence/diagnosis of your learning difference, health condition or disability into the Access Service (8.30am-4.30pm ground floor Student Centre) where the DSS is based.
+Students can scan in documents and email them to email@example.com or you can give a photocopy of your documents with evidence/diagnosis of your learning difference, health condition or disability into the Access Service (8.30am-4.30pm ground floor Student Centre) where the DSS is based.
 If you have already submitted your documents to the CAO you do not need to bring in another copy unless you have new or updated information.

 Please submit as much information as possible including full diagnosis - see below for more details.
 Please see this webapge for more details on the documents accepted for registering with the DSS: www.cit.ie/studentlife/access_disability/disabilities/documents-for-registering

 Step 3 Go to a Meeting

-To complete your registration with the DSS you must attend a meeting with one of the DSS staff.
-Depending on the supports you might need you can choose to have a full needs assessment meeting or an exam supports only meeting.
-Students with specific learning differences will be expected to attend a group meeting of students who need similar supports and this also has a one to one part where you can discsuss your individual supports with a DSS staff memeber.
+To complete your registration with the DSS you must attend a Needs Assessment meeting with one of the DSS staff, this will either be in a small group or one-to-one.
 This meeting will confirm what supports you are entitled to and will allow us to apply for funding for you from the Fund for Students with Disabilities if you are eligible.

 - What is a Needs Assessment meeting?

-This is a meeting where you and the DSS make a plan of supports for the year such as access to buildings, sign language interpreters, note taking support, personal assistants, exam supports, equipment, and informing lecturers.
+This is a meeting where you and the DSS make a plan of supports for the year.

 - What does No Supports mean?